 The diffusion model assumes that multiple sources of variability affect the decision process, including moment-to-moment variability in the accumulation of evidence and trial-to-trial variability in the quality of evidence entering the decision process.
 The moment-to-moment variability reflects the noisiness of the evidence provided by the retrieval process, while the trial-to-trial variability reflects differences in the stimulus information on which the decision is based.
 The rate of evidence accumulation on any trial is known as the drift rate.
 Drift rates can vary across trials, with high drift rate trials resulting in high accuracy and fast RTs, while trials with lower drift rates result in slower and less accurate responses (Ratcliff, Smith & McKoon, 2015).

 The relationship between accuracy and RT is intuitive: when the evidence for the correct response is strong, it will accumulate more rapidly, leading to faster responses, and be more likely to reach the correct boundary before the error boundary, leading to higher accuracy.
 In contrast, when the evidence is weak, it will accumulate more slowly, leading to slower responses, and be less likely to reach the correct boundary before the error boundary, leading to lower accuracy.
 When the drift rate varies between trials, leading to a mixture of strong and weak evidence, then the mean RT for correct responses will be shorter than mean RT for errors.
 This is because most error responses come from trials with low drift rates, which have slow RTs, while most correct responses come from trials with high drift rates, which have fast RTs.
+Without this variability, correct and error RT distributions will be the same; it is only when drift rates vary between trials that the model predicts this slow error pattern.
 This phenomenon, known as a slow error pattern, has been reliably observed when decision making is difficult (Ratcliff et al., 2016).

 The circular diffusion model, of Smith (2016) extends the two-choice diffusion model of Ratcliff (1978), which represents decision-making as a one-dimensional evidence accumulation process (diffusion on a line), to account for continuous report tasks.
 In the circular model, the drift rate is defined as a vector in a two-dimensional (2D) space having both an identity component for the position of the stimulus on the circle, represented as the phase angle of the drift vector, and a magnitude component, representing the quality of the evidence for any particular response (Figure 2).
 When a response is made, the magnitude of the drift vector determines RT in the same way as does the scalar drift rate does in the standard Ratcliff model, while the point at which the evidence accumulation process exits the circle determines the response outcome.

+Xθ

 Figure 2.
 Circular diffusion model of continuous report.
 Evidence is accumulated by a two-dimensional Wiener diffusion on the interior of a disk, whose bounding circle, of radius a, represents the decision criterion.
 Evidence is accumulated starting at the origin until the process hits the bounding circle.
 The hitting point, Xθ, is the decision outcome and the hitting time, Ta,is the decision time.
 The drift rate is vector-valued and consists of two components, (μ1, μ2), which jointly specify its magnitude and direction.
-In polar coordinates the magnitude is represented by the drift norm ||μ|| and direction is represented by the phase angle θμ The noisy sample path represents evidence accumulation on a single experimental trial.From P. L. Smith (20160.
+In polar coordinates the magnitude is represented by the drift norm ||μ|| and direction is represented by the phase angle θμ The noisy sample path represents evidence accumulation on a single experimental trial.From P. L. Smith (2016).
 “Diffusion theory of decision making in continuous report’ Psychological review, 123, 425-451.
 Figure 2.
 Copyright American Psychological Association.